MitchellThompkins/consteig/readme.md

 - [ ] Compute QR decomop w/ householder reflections
 - [ ] Implement double-shift QR algorithm
 - [ ] Remove dependency on `size_t`
+- [ ] Package build and test environment into a container

 ## References

 ## Thanks
 Development began by leveraging [gcem](https://github.com/kthohr/gcem) for all ofthe constexpr math.
 However, as it using the standard library, it's usage was temporary.
-That constexpr math implementations are inspried from the gcem implementations.
+That constexpr math implementations are inspired from the gcem implementations.